ethannguyens/insta-flickr/README.md

 > An React-Redux Webpack Application to fetch images from flickr and allow user to save it.

 ### Installation
+Both `yarn` and `npm` package manager work for this project.
+I use `yarn` for this documentation, swap out for 'npm' if you want to
 ```
-$ npm install
+$ yarn install
 ```

-Install all dependencies by running NPM command.
-All the dependencies are required for the app server and client
+Install all dependencies by running `yarn` command.
+All the dependencies are required for the app server and client for developments.

 ### Dependencies
 * Node ^6.0
 * Npm ^3.0
+* Yarn ^1.0

 ### Repository
-This project is currently stored publicly on GitHub: [https://github.com/ethannguyens/ctm](https://github.com/ethannguyens/ctm)
+This project is currently stored publicly on GitHub: [https://github.com/ethannguyens/insta-flickr](https://github.com/ethannguyens/insta-flickr)

 ### Development Mode
 ```
-$ npm run start
+$ yarn run start
 ```
 This will enable webpack watch, hot module reloading, linting watch and test watch.
-This allows developers develop with instant feedback from the browser thanks to hot module reloading.
+This allows developers to develop with instant feedback from the browser thanks to hot module reloading.
 The task will automatically open the page  [http://localhost:5000](http://localhost:5000).
 The bundle version of development contains source map allow developers to easily debug.

 ### Deployment Mode
 ```
-$ npm run build
+$ yarn run build
 ```
 This will bundle up the application and put it in the dist folder and ready to deploy.
 The task will automatically open the page  [http://localhost:5000](http://localhost:5000).